Using the php Include Function to Reuse Code

 In this tutorial series, we're creating a simple 2 page website in which each page allows users to post comments.
 In our previous articles, we've created and setup our database, and we've created the html form that will allow users to type in and submit their comments.
 In this article, we now need to incorporate our HTML form into our 2 pages.
+This can be done using the Include php function.

 Creating our Test website